 Facts about Uluru-Kata Tjuta National Park

-Uluru is 3.6km long and 348m tall at its tallest point; which is 43m higher than Sydney’s Centrepoint Tower, 24m higher than the Eiffel Tower and just 33m lower than the Empire State Building.
++ Uluru is 3.6 kilometres long and 348 metres tall at its tallest point; which is 43 metres higher than Sydney’s Centrepoint Tower, 24 metres higher than the Eiffel Tower and just 33 metres lower than the Empire State Building.